 - (a) The maintenance, reconstruction and stabilization of any public crossing shall be the responsibility of the political subdivision with jurisdiction over the crossing. - (b) The maintenance, reconstruction and stabilization of any private crossing shall be the responsibility of the owner of the crossing. - (c) If a crossing over the Prior Lake outlet channel is determined by the District to be causing significant erosion of the outlet channel cross-section or profile, the District may order the owner of the crossing to make necessary repairs or modifications to the crossing and outlet channel.
-If the owner of the crossing fails to make the necessary repairs or modifications after notice from the managers, the District may repair, modify or remove the crossing or repair or modify the outlet channel.
-The owner shall pay the cost of the District to repair, modify or remove the crossing and outlet channel within 10 days after issuance of a statement by the District.
-The amounts payable to the District under this Rule H shall be collectable in the same manner as fees under Rule K.
+If the owner of the crossing fails to make the necessary repairs or modifications, the District, after notice and hearing before the managers, may repair, modify, or remove the crossing or repair or modify the outlet channel.
+The District will seek reimbursement for the cost it incurs for such work in the same manner as fees under Rule K. - (d) As a condition to the approval of a permit under this rule, the District may require the applicant and owner to enter into a compliance agreement with the District.